Graduation Requirements

 Credit Recovery

 Credit recovery programs help students stay in school and graduate on time.
-Credit recovery is not intended to replace programs that already exist; rather, it helps students succeed by providing them with an in-school alternative to achieve learning outcomes they previously attempted to achieve in the classroom.
+Credit recovery is not intended to replace programs that already exist; rather, it helps learners succeed by providing them with an in-school alternative to achieve learning outcomes they previously attempted to achieve in the classroom.

 Return to top of page